-Ownership of Aboriginal heritage is vested in the State (Section 20) except in relation to burials, secret/sacred objects, and artefacts collected by Aboriginal Parties (Sections 6 and 14).
-This goes against Aboriginal law in relation to the ownership and management of cultural heritage, which Aboriginal people in this state have implemented since the beginning of time.
-As such, the Act disempowers Aboriginal people by denying them the ability to exercise Traditional Laws and knowledge in relation to caring for heritage and country.
+- Ownership of Aboriginal heritage is vested in the State (Section 20) except in relation to burials, secret/sacred objects, and artefacts collected by Aboriginal Parties (Sections 6 and 14).
+This goes against Aboriginal law and custom in relation to the ownership and management of cultural heritage, which Aboriginal people in this state have implemented since the beginning of time.
+As such, the Act disempowers Aboriginal people by denying them the ability to access to their traditional laws, customs and knowledge in relation to caring for heritage and country. - At the same time, however, for legal reasons, heritage around Australia is formally and legislatively 'owned' by the state.
+Such 'ownership' by the state allows the state to develop legislation to manage and protect heritage.
+Without such formal, legislated ownership, it is not possible to have cultural heritage legislation.
+This challenging issue regarding ownership needs to be acknowledged in cultural heritage legislation, perhaps with a recognition or Indigenous custodianship under Indigenous law.

-• Section 20 of the Act should be revised to recognise Aboriginal custodianship of all aspects of Aboriginal cultural heritage, tangible and intangible, and including living heritage and cultural landscapes, in accordance with Aboriginal Law relating to caring for heritage and country.
+Section 20 of the Act should be revised to recognise Aboriginal custodianship of all aspects of Aboriginal cultural heritage, tangible and intangible, and including living heritage and cultural landscapes, in accordance with Aboriginal law and custom relating to caring for heritage and country.